Ho Chi Minh City Metro: Rolling stock

-Line 1 uses 17 trains supplied by Hitachi.
-Each train consists of 3 cars, holding up to 930 people in total (147 seated and 789 standing passengers).
+Line 1 uses 17 trains supplied by Hitachi Rail.
+Each train consists of three cars, holding up to 930 people in total (147 seated and 789 standing passengers).
 Each trainset is 61.3 m long, operates at 110 kph on standard-gauge elevated rail track and 80 kph on underground rail track.
-They are powered by a 1.5kV DC overhead line.
+They are powered by a 1.5 kV DC overhead line.

 Fares and ticketing

 The Ho Chi Minh City Management Authority for Urban Railways (MAUR) have introduced a smart card for use on the Ho Chi Minh City Metro.
 The smart card will use Sony's FeliCa contactless IC chip, equipping it with NFC technology.
 Two types of smart cards are available at launch including a top-up card, which has a red design and a single-journey card, which has a blue design.

 Fares on the Ho Chi Minh City Metro are based on travel distance.
 For distances between 0 to 5 kilometers, the fare will be set at VND12,000, while distances exceeding 15 kilometers will have a fare of VND18,000.
 These fare rates will be applicable when Line 1 becomes operational, and will remain applicable for a minimum of three years and a maximum of five years.

 The metro will remain free during the first 30 days of service, after which single fares will cost between VND7,000 (US$0.27) and VND20,000 (US$0.8).
 Contactless payments will be slightly discounted.
 Unlimited daily tickets cost VND40,000 (US$1.6), three-day tickets cost VND90,000 (US$3.5), and monthly tickets are priced at VND300,000 (US$11.8) or VND150,000 (US$5.9) for students.